Your attention is particularly drawn to clause 12 of these terms and conditions (limitation of liability and indemnity)

 (b) anything done or omitted to be done by the Supplier in respect of any of the Employees whether before or after the Effective Date.

+1.7.
 Shared Personal Data: the personal data to be shared between the parties under clause 1.1 of this agreement.
-Shared Personal Data shall be confined to the following categories (or category elements) of information relevant to the following categories of data subject:
+Shared Personal Data shall be confined to the following categories of information relevant to the following categories of data subject:

 (a) ensure that it has all necessary notices and consents in place to enable lawful transfer of the Shared Personal Data to the Permitted Recipients for the Agreed Purposes;